nodash-ai/nodash/packages/nodash-mcp/README.md

 # Nodash MCP Server

-**AI-powered development assistant for analytics integration**
+**AI-powered development assistant for analytics integration with CLI integration**

 The Nodash MCP (Model Context Protocol) server is a development-time tool that helps AI agents understand and implement Nodash analytics in your projects.
-It provides code analysis, implementation guidance, and working examples rather than runtime analytics functionality.
+It provides code analysis, implementation guidance, working examples, and now includes **CLI integration** for enhanced functionality including live configuration, testing, and validation.

 ## 🎯 Purpose